 Students develop into confident, purposeful makers as they engage in both solo and team projects during our programs, which are after school and on the weekends.
 They produce websites, programs, and other demonstrations of their learning and interests.

-Through community relationships, mentor-mentee relationships with real Googlers, and leadership courses, Code Next students mature into effective and ethical leaders, ready to take on the world.
+Through community relationships, mentor-mentee relationships with real Googlers, and other courses, Code Next students mature into effective and ethical leaders, ready to take on the world.

 Code Next is a free, computer science education program that meets Black and Latinx high school students in their own communities and provides the skills and inspiration they need for long and rewarding careers in computer science-related fields.
 Between 2011 and 2018, Black students and Hispanic college students each only made up 3 percent of computer science graduates — Code Next plans to change that.

 So much!
 Participants engage in curriculum, learn from coaches, and drive their own projects–such as designing and programming a robot and 3D printing an Android chess set.
 After months of learning, students become creators of technology that they can share with their community.
 They also gain access to Google mentors, tech experts, and the latest in technologies, from laptops to virtual and augmented reality.

 Both!
 We have our Code Next Live program, consisting of live labs in a few cities across the United States, and Code Next Connect, a fully online program open to students anywhere in the U.S. See more below under “What We Currently Offer.”